demisto/content-docs/docs/partners/adopt.md

       ```
       Make sure you change the `MONTH`, `DAY`, and `YEAR` to the appropriate date that is 90 days from your submittal date.

 - Edit the pull request title to “Company Name Pack Adoption” and adjust the description to “Updating README file for adoption”.
 - You will be creating a new branch, make sure you name the branch something easy to remember & save it like “XSOAR-patch-1” because you will be making      other commits to this same branch.
 - Now, click the green “Commit Changes” button, this will take you to your pull request.
 Scroll down and click the green “Create pull request” at the        bottom of the screen.
 **NOTE:** If you are not ready to officially submit the pull request for review, you can create a draft pull request instead.
 To the right of the              “Create pull request” button there is a small button with an arrow, click that and choose the Draft option.
 This will still create the pull request        but the XSOAR eng team will not review it until it is taken out of draft.

 Your pull request is not ready yet, continue following the instructions below.

 4. At the top of your pull request, you will see your branch name that you created.
 Click your branch and it will redirect you back into the main content repository.
 Ensure that the top left corner of the repository has your branch name before continuing.
 ![Branch_name](/doc_imgs/partners/Branch_name.png)
 5. Now, click into the “Packs” folder and find your company’s folder.
 Once you are in your company’s folder, click the “pack_metadata.json” file.

     - Click the pencil to edit this file just as you did previously.
     - Next, update the version number in the line titled `currentVersion` - increase the version up one number.
 For example, if it is “1.2.10” change it to “1.2.11” .
-    - Once the number is updated, go to the bottom of the page, make sure you have selected “Commit directly to the “__the branch you’ve created___ “ and        then click the green “Commit changes” button.
+    - Once the number is updated, go to the bottom of the page, make sure you have selected “Commit directly to the branch you’ve already created“ and        then click the green “Commit changes” button.
     - Now this step is completed, onto the next one!

 6. Go back to your `Packs` folder and click into `ReleaseNotes`.